PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 ## Piping streams in production

 The `pipe` method is one of the most well known features of streams, it allows us to compose advanced streaming pipelines as a single line of code.

-Since it's part of Node core we discuss in the previous recipe.
+As a part of Node core, we discussed the `pipe` method in the previous recipe, and it can be useful for cases where process uptime isn't important (such as CLI tools).

 Unfortunately, however, it lacks a very important feature: error handling.

 If one of the streams in a pipeline composed with `pipe` fails, the pipeline is simply "unpiped".
 It is up to us to detect the error and then afterwards destroy the remaining streams so they do not leak any resources.
 This can easily lead to memory leaks.

-Consider the following example:
+Let's consider the following example:

 ``` js
 const http = require('http')